Shell Chain Post-Quantum Cryptography Guide

 - Key transitions take years — blockchains must migrate before quantum computers become practical.

-Shell-chain eliminates this risk by using NIST-standardized lattice-based and hash-based signature schemes before Q-Day — no migration, no emergency hard fork needed.
+Shell Chain eliminates this risk by using NIST-standardized lattice-based and hash-based signature schemes before Q-Day — no migration, no emergency hard fork needed.

-Algorithms Used#
+Algorithms Used

-CRYSTALS-Dilithium3 (Primary Signature Algorithm)#
+ML-DSA-65 (Primary Signature Algorithm)

 | Property | Value |